WolfgangHG/C1FlexGridEnhancements/README.md

 and select date ranges, which requires a bar selection instead of the rectangle selection of C1FlexGrid.

 ## AutoSizeRows mode "Height to last"
-The samples [AutoSizeRows: Height to last (.NET 8)](/C1FlexGrid6AutoSizeRowHeightToLast) shows an optimized `AutoSizeRows` mode for multi row merged ranges, so that the first rows of the range are not higher than necessary.
+The sample [AutoSizeRows: Height to last (.NET 8)](/C1FlexGrid6AutoSizeRowHeightToLast) shows an optimized `AutoSizeRows` mode for multi row merged ranges, so that the first rows of the range are not higher than necessary.

+## FlexGridToolTipRequester
+The sample [FlexGridToolTipRequester (.NET 8)](/C1FlexGridToolTipRequester) shows to to display a custom tooltip for each cell of the grid.